Twee pop: Characteristics

 According to NPR, twee pop "was fervently informed by punk: snappy riffs, fast-track tempos, propulsive drums".
 Artists such as Heavenly, Talulah Gosh, and Marine Girls were primarily women who wrote about love, relationships, and personal empowerment.
 While the music sounded lighthearted and naive, the subject matter was often gritty and dark.

 A retrospective fascination with the genre in the US saw Americans eagerly defining themselves as twee.
 According to The A.V.
 Club's Paula Mejia:

 The difference between "twee" and "indie pop" is slight but polarizing.
 Both styles of music transcended genre, became a tape-trading lifestyle, and have similar influences, drawing from the Ramones' minimalist three-chord structures as much as The Jesus And Mary Chain's salty pop harmonies.
 Everyone varies slightly on origins ...
 Twee itself began as a vast collection of sounds, gathering the threads where luminaries left off, and carving out divergent avenues in their wake.

-AllMusic says that twee pop is "perhaps best likened to bubblegum indie rock—it's music with a spirit of D.I.Y. defiance in the grand tradition of punk, but with a simplicity and innocence not seen or heard since the earliest days of rock & roll".
+AllMusic states that twee pop is "perhaps best likened to bubblegum indie rock—it's music with a spirit of D.I.Y. defiance in the grand tradition of punk, but with a simplicity and innocence not seen or heard since the earliest days of rock & roll".
 The author Marc Spitz suggests that the roots of twee stem from post-war 1950s music.
 While the culture categorized itself under the moniker of "indie" (short for independent), many major twee powerhouses gained mainstream critical acclaim for their contributions to the twee movement.